udda/multiload-ng/README.md

 A: First, check wether your suggestion is already present in [this list](../../wiki/Wishlist).

 If not, you can then add your suggestion in the [Wishlist wiki page](../../wiki/Wishlist).

+#### Q: Will you continue the development of Multiload-ng?
+A: Of course!
+To get an idea of future directions, take a look at the [Wishlist](../../wiki/Wishlist).